Our April exhibition was called “Naked in Glastonbury” and featured the work of Marion Roach.

 In her spare time, continued with millinery and life drawing at St Martin’s School of Art

-Serious injuries received as result of breast cancer treatment meant she could not continue sewing or cutting.
+Serious injuries received as a result of breast cancer treatment meant she could not continue sewing or cutting.
 Marion took flight into the challenge of painting, starting with an exhibition at the Grant Bradley Gallery, Bristol, entitled ‘Dare to Be Pink’!!
-I cannot help but bring to my work, something of the store of experience I have in dressing people with fabric and colour, enhancing and sometimes reinventing the female form.
+I cannot help but bring to my work, something of the store of experience I have in dressing people in fabric and colour, enhancing and sometimes reinventing the female form.

 She has won a prize for her oil painting at the RWA Annual Autumn Exhibition 2013

 Marion works fast and with a passion in painting and in drawing. ‘’Just the same as when designing clothes, when I find it so exiting to see what is going to come out of the end of my pencil, it is movement that inspires me.
 I am greatly inspired by the organic movements and rhythm taking place in nature whether in a flower, or a piece of natural silk that I am about to change into something to put onto a moving body.
 I am inspired too by the movement and rhythm of the figure itself and by growing trees and the constantly changing landscape.
 Instinctively, I try to put down on paper, the ever changing, growing forms that I see in front of me and that I sense in nature’’.

 ‘’ In the few years I have been painting, some of my exhibitions include,’’

 Solo Exhibition ‘Dare To Be Pink’ Grant Bradley Gallery – Bristol